jensonp/project-steam-engine/backend-deep-dive-fixed.md

 re.test("76561198012345679");  // Same compiled code, different input
 ```

-The Zod schema objects store the regex pattern (`this._def.checks[i].regex`).
+The Zod schema objects store the regex pattern (`this.​_​def.​checks[i].​regex`).
 The regex is compiled once when the schema is created (at module load time) and reused for every validation call.

 ---